iobis/manual/access.md

 * <https://mapper.obis.org>

-We have produced a video demonstration of how to use the Mapper.
+A video demonstration of how to use the Mapper will be available soon.

 The mapper allows users to visualize and inspect subsets of OBIS data.
 A variety of filters are available (taxonomic, geographic, time, data quality) and multiple layers can be combined in a single view.
 Layers can be downloaded as CSV files.